django-functest/django-functest/README.rst

-In this way, you can write a single test with a high-level API, and run it in two way - using a fast, WSGI-based method with emulates typical HTTP usage of a browser, and using a full browser that actually executes Javascript etc.
+In this way, you can write a single test with a high-level API, and run it in two way - using a fast, WSGI-based method with emulates typical HTTP usage of a browser, and using a full browser that actually executes Javascript (if present) etc.

 Under the hood, the WSGI-based method uses and builds upon `WebTest
 <http://webtest.pythonpaste.org/en/latest/>`_ and `django-webtest
 <https://pypi.python.org/pypi/django-webtest>`_.

-django-functest provides its functionality as mixins, so that you can have your own base class for tests and not get in the way.
+django-functest provides its functionality as mixins, so that you can have your own base class for tests.

 Running Tests